bodywork-ml/bodywork-pymc3-project/README.md

 }
 ```

 Returning the same value we got when testing the service locally.

-Congratulations - you have just deployed a probabilistic program ready for production.
+Congratulations - you have just deployed a probabilistic program ready for production!